oliverjdlopez/Brick-breaker/README.md

-This is a built version of a brick-breaker replica that I made for my computer graphics class.
-If you host the folder you can play a classic 2000s game right in your browser!
+This is a remake of brick-breaker, the old (and at least for me, nostalgic) phone game,

 Notable features of the game include keyboard controls, configurable app state, collision detection, and real-time updates.
-Unfortunately, I cannot post the entire source code because I used a library which is not yet public (written by my professor Abe Davis).
+Unfortunately, I can only post the built version and not the source because I used a library which is not yet public (written by my professor Abe Davis).

+Please feel free to try it out!
+It's hosted at https://oliverjdlopez.github.io/Brick-breaker/build/index.html